Updated July 24, 2023

 Relevance and Use of Risk Free Rate Formula

-Investors must add a premium to the risk-free rate for every additional risk they are willing to take.
+Investors must add a premium to the risk free rate for every additional risk they are willing to take.
 The amount of premium depends on the size of the risk the investor carries.
-For example, a corporate bond from an old blue-chip company would have a lower amount of risk compared to the bond from a startup
+For example, a corporate bond from an old blue-chip company would have a lower risk than a startup bond.

-The risk-free rate mainly serves as the base and the foundation model for all the investment decisions.
-One of the most important and popular uses of the risk-free rare is that it is used in a variety of business valuation models
+The risk free rate mainly serves as the base and the foundation model for all investment decisions.
+One of the most important and popular uses of the risk free rare is that it is used in a variety of business valuation models.

 This is a guide to Risk Free Rate Formula.
 Here we discuss how to calculate Risk Free Rate along with practical examples.
 We also provide a downloadable excel template.
 You may also look at the following articles to learn more –